zelcash/zcash-swing-wallet/README.md

 1. Operating system and tools

-   As of June 2018 this program supports Linux and Mac OS X and Windows.
+   As of June 2018 this program supports Linux and macOS X and Windows.
    The Linux tools you need to build and run the Wallet GUI are Git, Java (JDK8) and Ant.
 If using Ubuntu Linux, they may be installed via command:
    ```